rtmallati4245/cpp-projet/README.md

 # cpp-projet
-the executable was compiled in a linux envirments to compile it on windows download the gameCode zip then compile it on your machine
+the executable was compiled in a linux environment to compile it on windows download the gameCode zip then compile it on your machine